DITO TELECOMMUNITY CORPORATION

 • Judicial and investigative authorities such as the police, public prosecutors, courts, and arbitration and mediation bodies.

-If you want to know our partners, you can make a request through our Data Protection Officer using the contact details below.
+If you want to know our partners, you can make a request through our Data Protection Officer using the contact details outlined in Part XII below.

 When we keep your personal data, we will be following these principles: